w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different foreground and background color combinations.
 Explain how contrast ratios between foreground and background allow users to perceive content and distinguish components from one another.
 * Show examples of how different pieces of text are perceived depending on their background color.
-Explain that contrast ratios need to be at least 4.5:1.
+Explain that contrast ratios for text (including images of text) need to be at least 4.5:1 with respect to their background.
 For references on how to apply contrast ratios to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links, and explain that they should have a contrast ratio of at least 3:1.
 For techniques on how to add contrast ratios for graphics and interface components, see technique [G195: Using an author-supplied, highly visible focus indicator](https://www.w3.org/WAI/WCAG21/Techniques/general/G195.html).

 #### Ideas to Assess Knowledge for Topic